Vaccination

 The diseases we vaccinate against in cats include:

-• Feline enteritis virus (Panleucopaenia virus), which is a highly infectious disease that may result in diarrhoea, vomiting, lethargy, fever and death.
+• Feline enteritis virus (Panleukopenia virus), which is a highly infectious disease that may result in diarrhea, vomiting, lethargy, fever, and death.

-• Rhinotracheitis virus, a component of cat flu which is an infectious disease that affects the upper respiratory Tract.
-It causes sneezing, a nasal discharge, conjunctivitis, fever and inappetance.
-Occasionally the virus may also cause ulceration of the cornea and mouth.
-Long term damage to the lining of the nasal cavity may cause a chronic ‘snuffler’ state.
+• Rhinotracheitis virus, a component of cat flu, is an infectious disease affecting the upper respiratory tract.
+It causes sneezing, nasal discharge, conjunctivitis, fever and inappetence.
+Occasionally the virus may also cause ulceration of the cornea and Long term damage to the lining of the nasal cavity may cause a chronic ‘snuffler’ state.

-• Feline calicivirus, a component of cat flu, which is an infectious disease affecting the upper respiratory tract.
-Symptoms are identical to Feline Rhinotracheitis virus, except mouth and tongue ulcers are more common.
-In kittens it may cause arthritis and pneumonia.
+• Feline calicivirus, a component of cat flu, is an infectious disease affecting the upper respiratory Symptoms are identical to Feline Rhinotracheitis Virus, except mouth and tongue ulcers are more common.
+In kittens it may cause arthritis and pneumonia, long term cats can go on to develop ulcerative stomatitis/gingivitis syndrome which results in dental disease and severe mouth pain.

-• Feline Leukaemia Virus (FeLV) is another feline-specific viral disease that is transmitted by biting, and also possibly grooming or sharing of water and food sources.
-Ther are a number of serious and fatal conditions associated with FeLV.
+• Feline Leukemia Virus (FeLV) is another feline-specific viral disease transmitted by biting, sharing water and food sources, and perhaps There are several serious and fatal conditions associated with FeLV.

-• Chlamydophilafelis is a feline specific bacteria that causes conjunctivitis in cats, generally of young cats housed in large groups eg. catteries.
+• Chlamydophila Felis is a feline specific bacterium that causes conjunctivitis in cats, especially young cats housed in large groups e.g., catteries.
 We do not routinely recommend vaccination against this disease unless it has been diagnosed in a multi cat household or cattery.
-It is treatable with antibiotics.
+It is treatable with FeLV.

-We routinely recommend an F3 vaccination that protects against Feline enteritis virus, Rhinotracheitis virus and Calicivirus.
-An F3 should first be given to a kitten at 6-8 weeks of age with a boosters at 10-12 weeks, 16 weeks of age or older, and then annually.
+We routinely recommend an F3 vaccination that protects against Feline Enteritis Virus, Rhinotracheitis Virus and Calicivirus.
+An F3 should first be given to a kitten at 6-8 weeks (about 2 months) of age with a booster at 10-12 weeks, and then again at 16 weeks of age or older, and then finally annually.
 Recommendations for vaccination against other feline diseases depends on individual circumstances.

-If you would like to vaccinate your cat against any other disease please discuss this with one of our vets.
+If you would like to vaccinate your cat against any other disease, please discuss this with one of our friendly vets.

 RABBITS